CPEP Fellowship Programs

 Program Director: Jim Dunn

 The Department of Pathology at Texas Children's Hospital, academically affiliated with the Baylor College of Medicine, offers a comprehensive 2-year postdoctoral training program to provide fellows with extensive working knowledge in the areas of bacteriology, virology, mycology, mycobacteriology, parasitology, infectious disease serology and molecular microbiology that will enable them to interpret microbiologic data and other relevant information to effectively communicate and collaborate in the diagnosis, management and treatment of patients with infectious diseases and provide solutions to infection control and epidemiologic investigations.
 Fellows will also actively participate in the design and conduct of microbiological research relevant to medical and public health issues in infectious diseases.
 Trainees will have the opportunity to rotate through several laboratories in the Texas Medical Center including those at Texas Children’s Hospital, Ben Taub General Hospital, Houston Methodist Hospital and the Houston Department of Health and Human Services.
 Qualified applicants must have a Ph.D., M.D. or other doctoral degree (e.g. Dr.P.H., D.Sc., D.O., D.V.M.) with training in microbiology, molecular biology or a related discipline.
-The program reviews applications from July 1 through August 31, for positions that will begin the following year.

 Beth Israel Deaconess Medical Center